-Table 6: Historic Flooding Elevations
+Table 6: Historic Flooding Elevations [Not applicable to this Flood Risk Project.]

 4.3 Non-Levee Flood Protection Measures

 Table 7 contains information about non-levee flood protection measures within the City of Petersburg such as dams, jetties, and or dikes.
 Levees are addressed in Section 4.4 of this FIS Report.